-Scenario: Eyes-Free Message Box
+2.1 Eyes-Free Message Box

 The user reaches into his or her bag, and shakes the phone gently, without removing or looking at it.
 The contents of the SMS inbox are transformed into virtual "message balls".
 As the user shakes it, impacts are heard and felt as these balls bounce around.
 Hearing that one of them is distinctly metallic, and has a deep, heavy feeling impact, the user realises that a long text message from a colleague has been received.
 The sensation of a number of lighter, glassy objects indicates several short messages from various friends.
-As messages arrive, they "drop" into the device, with appropriate sound and dynamics.

-Scenario: "Keys" in a Pocket
+2.2 "Keys" in a Pocket